What does the new construction include?

-The NSPG Lynn practice will offer expanded primary and specialty care (Endocrinology, Gynecology, Gastroenterology (GI) and Rheumatology) as well as lab services for blood work and similar routine tests.
-Infusion, nutrition counseling and diabetes management will also be available.
+The North Shore Physicians Group (NSPG) practice in Lynn will remain.
+It will offer primary and specialty care (Endocrinology, Gynecology, Gastroenterology (GI) and Rheumatology) as well as lab services for blood work and similar routine tests.
+Infusion, nutrition counseling and diabetes management is also available.

 NSMC intends to maintain emergency services on the Salem and Union campuses.
 The level of emergency care at each site will be based on the needs of the community and patient safety priorities.
 The plan is expected to take three years to implement during which time Union Hospital will remain open as a full-service, acute care hospital.

 Where will patients currently treated at Union be treated in the future?

 NSMC has taken great care to ensure that the health care needs of Lynn residents will continue to be met after Union Hospital consolidates with Salem.
 Where patients receive care will depend on the nature of their health needs.